 1. Responsive web design utilises adjustable screen resolution

 With every new device, there’s a new screen size – standard sizes would be boring though, right?
-Functionality and colour also have to be catered for, and whether the site is viewed in portrait orientation or rotated to be viewed in landscape.
+Functionality and colour also have to be catered for, whether the site is viewed in portrait orientation or in landscape.

 2. Responsive web design uses flexible layouts